Environmental Policy & Planning

 Land and Water Regional Plan

 The Canterbury Land and Water Regional Plan (LWRP) has implications for all Opuha Water shareholders.
-For an overview of the Land and Water Regional Plan and what it means for shareholders, download the March 2014 newsletter.
+For an overview of LWRP and what it means for shareholders, download the March 2014 newsletter.

 OWL’s Response to the LWRP

-Opuha Water is involved in a number of initiatives in response to the Land and Water Regional Plan.
+OWL is working on a number of initiatives in response to the LWRP.

 Primary Industry Coordination:

-Opuha Water is working with the Orari-Opihi-Pareora Zone Committee and other primary sector representatives to explore synergies in our work and to ensure coordination and consistency in the messages we are giving to farmers.
+Opuha Water is working with the Orari-Opihi-Pareora Zone Committee and other primary sector representatives to identify our the interests and goals we have in common to ensure coordination and consistency in the environmental and water use messages we are giving to farmers.

 OWL held a series of information sessions on the Land and Water Regional Plan for shareholders in early May 2014.